hcavalle/goodengine/src/documents/pages/about.html.md

 ```

 ###Mission
-Good Engine engineers impact for business.
+Good Engine engineers impact driving software to make people and planet happier.
 ###Vision
-Business and technology can solve present social issues.
+Business and technology can meaningfully improve quality of life.
 ###Values
 Fewer is more.
 Everything we do matters.
 People come first.